101 – Ryerson University

-Ryerson University is Canada’s leader in innovative, career-oriented education.
-Here you’ll challenge the ordinary and achieve the extraordinary.
-You’ll go beyond what’s expected to find new connections and new experiences, and you’ll do it all at the heart of one of Canada’s most vibrant urban centres.
+We are Canada’s leader in innovative, career-oriented education.
+Here you will challenge the ordinary and achieve the extraordinary.
+You will go beyond what is expected to find new connections and new experiences, and you will do it all at the heart of one of Canada’s most vibrant urban centres.

-At Ryerson we’re dedicated to creating a culture of action.
-For us, education and experience go hand-in-hand – what you learn in our classrooms and our dynamic programs is enhanced by real-world knowledge.
-For us, there’s nothing more exhilarating than making connections – between students and professors, individuals and networks, original thoughts and actual reality.
-Ryerson, like Toronto, is an exceptionally multicultural community, rich with diversity of perspectives, cultures and opportunities.
+At Ryerson, we are dedicated to creating a culture of action.
+For us, education and experience go hand-in-hand – what you learn in our classrooms and dynamic programs is enhanced by real-world knowledge.
+There’s nothing more exhilarating than making connections – between students and professors, individuals and networks, original thoughts and actual reality.
+We, like Toronto, are an exceptionally multicultural community, rich with diversity of perspectives, cultures and opportunities.

-At the intersection of mind and action, Ryerson is recognized for:
+At the intersection of mind and action, we are recognized for: